mathminx/Social-Network-API/README.md

 ## Usage

-Requests to the application's API routes should be structued as follows:
+Requests to the application's API routes should be structured as follows:

 **Users:**
 *  GET all users: `localhost:3001/api/users`